Do you want to be an expert at spray painting? Check out these FAQs!

 What brand of spray paint do you use?

-90% of the time I use Krylon.
-I am so impressed with the color selection and the quality of the paint and the nozzle.
-The spray nozzle that comes standard on the can is amazing.
-It rotates to allow you to paint at virtually any angle.
-I also love the coverage the Rustoleum 2x Ultra Cover but don’t love the nozzle.
+We love to use Rustoleum and Krylon spray paints.
+I am so impressed with the Krylon color selection and the quality of the paint and the nozzle on the Rustoleum 2x Ultra Cover.
 Both are great!

 Yes.
 Usually, but not always.
 I always prime furniture and large items.
-I rarely prime small items, like frames, lamps, etc., unless I am covering a dark piece with a light color.
+However, I rarely prime small items, like frames, lamps, etc., unless I am covering a dark piece with a light color.
 If you’re in doubt, do it!
 I promise you’ll never regret priming!
 It’s always helpful!
 If it’s something that will be handled a lot, consider priming it!